MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-modern-usage-metrics.md

 ---
-title: Monitor usage metrics in the new modern workspaces (preview)
+title: Monitor usage metrics in workspaces (preview)
-description: How to view, save, and use usage metrics in the new modern workspace for Power BI dashboards and reports.
+description: How to view, save, and use usage metrics for Power BI dashboards and reports in workspaces.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''